-Lenny will be competing at this year’s World Transplant Games in the 30-39 age category in the following events:
+Lenny will be competing at this year’s World Transplant Games in the 30-39 years age category in the following events:

-- 10 Pin Bowling – Doubles
+- 10 Pin Bowling Singles

 Lenny underwent two deceased donor kidney transplants.
 His first in May 2008 following a relatively short spell of dialysis treatment at the Beacon Hospital for eight months.
 He was delighted that his transplant restored good health and quality of life for four years until his kidney function began to decline again.
 He once again underwent dialysis treatment and this time for a year and a half.
 He received his second transplant in late December 2014.

 ‘It’s nice to be able to represent your country whether you are a dialysis patient or a transplant recipient.
-It’s a great tribute to donors and their families from around the world for their generosity that myself, my teammates and all the athletes from other competing countries are able to enjoy life and take part in sport”.
+It’s a great tribute to donors and their families from around the world for their generosity that myself, my teammates and all the athletes from other competing countries are able to enjoy life and take part in sport.’